maddisonjayden/RNTechTest/readme.md

 **Question:**

-- How would you improve this process to ensure the app waits until the account status is `"completed"` with a nicer UX?
+- How would you improve this process to ensure the app waits until the account is created with a nicer UX?
   **Note:**
-  The account in the "pending" state is a false flag this just means the async process isn't done it, so no account exists yet.
+  If account is in the "pending" state, then is a false flag. this just means the async process isn't done it, so no account exists yet.

 ### Account Breakdown